Testing Services for Furniture

 - ANSI/BIFMA e3, Section 7.5, Reduction/Elimination of Chemicals of Concern

-The LEED v4 Low-Emitting Materials credit for furniture has been substantially revised.
-Compliance is determined based on Sections 7.6.1 and 7.6.2 of ANSI/BIFMA e3.
-Section 7.6.1 is identical to the requirements in the X7.1 standard.
-Section 7.6.2 has acceptance criteria for individual VOCs that mostly follow the criteria in CDPH Standard Method V1.1.
-For LEED v4, Option 1 Product Category Calculations, 90% by cost of the furniture in the project must be compliant to earn credit for the furniture category.
+For LEED v4, Option 1 Product Category Calculations, 90% or more by cost of all furniture in the project must be compliant to earn credit for the furniture category.
 For Option 2, Budget Calculation Method, furniture contributes to the total percent of interior products that are compliant.
 In both options, the percentage of compliant furniture is equal to the sum of 0.5 times the cost compliant with Section 7.6.1 and the cost compliant with Section 7.6.2, and this sum is divided by the total cost with the result expressed as a percentage.
 The sum is truncated not to exceed 100%.

 BIFMA level™ Certification